brugal/wolfcamql/README-ioquake3.txt

 We do have graphical improvements with the new renderer, but they are off by default.
 See opengl2-readme.md for more information.

-# Building Official Installers

-We need help getting automated installers on all the platforms that ioquake3 supports.
-We don't necessarily care about all the installers being identical, but we have some general guidelines:

-  * Please include the id patch pk3s in your installer, which are available from http://ioquake3.org/patch-data/ subject to agreement to the id EULA.
-Your installer shall also ask the user to agree to this EULA (which is in the /web/include directory for your convenience) and subsequently refuse to continue the installation of the patch pk3s and pak0.pk3 if they do not.

-  * Please don't require pak0.pk3, since not everyone using the engine plans on playing Quake 3 Arena on it.
-It's fine to (optionally) assist the user in copying the file or tell them how.

-  * It is fine to just install the binaries without requiring id EULA agreement, providing pak0.pk3 and the patch pk3s are not referred to or included in the installer.

-  * Please include at least a libSDL2 so/dylib/dll on every platform.

-  * Please include an OpenAL so/dylib/dll, since every platform should be using it by now.

-  * Please be prepared to alter your installer on the whim of the maintainers.

-  * Your installer will be mirrored to an "official" directory, thus making it a done deal.

 # Credits

 Maintainers